ansforge/IG-document-core/input/pagecontent/mappingCDA-FHIR-entete.md

 SELECT
   CASE
-    WHEN Metier NOT LIKE '%.%' THEN
+    WHEN Metier NOT LIKE '%.%' and  THEN
       '**' || Metier || '**'

     WHEN (LENGTH(Metier) - LENGTH(REPLACE(Metier, '.', ''))) > 2 THEN